Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \subparagraph{Relative train track representatives.} Given $\phi \in \Out(\Gamma;\A)$ and a filtered topological representative $f \from T \to T$ of $\phi$, to say that $f$ is a \emph{relative train track representative} (with respect to~$\A$) means that for each EG stratum $H_r$, the following properties hold: \begin{description} \item[(RTT-i)] For each $e \in \EH_r$ the path $f(e)$ begins and ends with edges of $H_r$. \item[(RTT-ii)] For each nontrivial path $\gamma$ in $T_{r-1}$ with endpoints $\bdy\gamma = \{v,w\} \subset H_r$ we have $f(v) \ne f(w)$; equivalently, $f_\sharp(\gamma)$ is nontrivial. \item[(RTT-iii)] For any $H_r$-legal path $\gamma \subset H_r$, the image path $f(\gamma)$ is $H_r$-legal. \end{description}

-\emph{Remark:} The argument of \cite[Lemma 5.8]{\BHTag}, suitably adapted, shows that if (RTT-i) and (RTT-ii) both hold then the version of (RTT-iii) given here is equivalent to the statement ``For any $H_r$-legal path $\gamma \subset T_r$, the straightened image $f_\sharp(\gamma)$ is $H_r$-legal''.
+\emph{Remark 1:} The argument of \cite[Lemma 5.8]{\BHTag}, suitably adapted, shows that if (RTT-i) and (RTT-ii) both hold then the version of (RTT-iii) given here is equivalent to the statement ``For any $H_r$-legal path $\gamma \subset T_r$, the straightened image $f_\sharp(\gamma)$ is $H_r$-legal''.

+\emph{Remark 2:} If $H_r$ is an EG stratum of a relative train track representative $f \from T \to T$ then for every edge $e \in H_r$ there exists an $H_r$-legal path $\gamma$ beginning and ending with edges of $H_r$ such that some translate of $e$ is contained in the interior of $\gamma$.
+In fact, one can arrange that the number of translates of $e$ in the interior of $\gamma$ is $\ge m$ for any given integer $m \ge 1$: choose any edge $e' \subset H_r$, and use the EG property to choose an exponent $k$ such that $\gamma = f^k(e')$ crosses at least $m+2$ translates of $e'$; all but at most the first and last such crossings are contained in the interior of $\gamma$.

-Lyman's construction of relative train track representatives, expressed in graphs--of--groups language, is found in \cite[Theorem 1.1]{\LymanRTTTag}.
-In her followup work \LymanCT\ she adds extra information allowing free factor supports of filtration elements to be specified appropriately.
-Here is the translation of these results into the language of Bass-Serre trees:
+Lyman's construction of relative train track representatives, expressed in graphs--of--groups language, is found in \cite[Theorem 1.1]{\LymanRTTTag}, and her followup work \LymanCT\ adds extra information allowing free factor supports of filtration elements to be specified appropriately.
+Here is an expression of these results in our current language of Bass-Serre trees:

-\begin{theorem}[ {\cite[Proposition 1.3]{\LymanCTTag}}] For every free factor system $\A$ of $\Gamma$, every $\phi \in \Out(\Gamma;\A)$, and every nested sequence $\B_1 \sqsubset \cdots \sqsubset \B_K$ of $\phi$-invariant free factor systems rel~$\A$, there exists a relative train track representative $f \from T \to T$ of $\phi$ rel~$\A$ such that for each $\B_k$ there is a filtration element $T_r$ such that $\B_k = \FFT_r$. \end{theorem}
+\begin{theorem}[ {\cite[Proposition 1.3]{\LymanCTTag}}] For every free factor system $\A$ of $\Gamma$, every $\phi \in \Out(\Gamma;\A)$, and every nested sequence $\B_1 \sqsubset \cdots \sqsubset \B_K$ of $\phi$-invariant free factor systems rel~$\A$, there exists a relative train track representative $f \from T \to T$ of $\phi$ rel~$\A$ such that for each $\B_k$ there is a filtration element $T_r$ such that $\B_k = \F[T_r]$. \end{theorem}

-The most common way in which we apply Theorem~\ref{TheoremLyman} is by choosing $\B$ to be a maximal, non-filling, $\phi$-invariant free factor system rel~$\A$, where ``maximality'' of $\B$ refers to the partial ordering~$\sqsubset$.
-Applying Theorem~\ref{TheoremLyman}, there exists a relative train track representative $f \from T \to T$ of $\phi$ with top filtration element $T_R$ having \emph{some} filtration element $T_r$ such that $\FFT_r=\B$.
-But since $\B=\FFT_r \sqsubset \FFT_{R-1}$, and since $\FFT_{R-1}$ is a non-filling and $\phi$-invariant free factor system rel~$\A$, by maximality of $\B$ it follows that $\B=\FFT_{R-1}$.
+The most common way in which we shall apply Theorem~\ref{TheoremLyman} in this work is to choose $\B$ to be a maximal, non-filling, $\phi$-invariant free factor system rel~$\A$, where ``maximality'' of $\B$ refers to the partial ordering~$\sqsubset$.
+Applying Theorem~\ref{TheoremLyman}, there exists a relative train track representative $f \from T \to T$ of $\phi$ with top filtration element $T_R$ having \emph{some} filtration element $T_r$ such that $\F[T_r]=\B$.
+But since $\B=\F[T_r] \sqsubset \F[T_{R-1}]$, and since $\F[T_{R-1}]$ is a non-filling and $\phi$-invariant free factor system rel~$\A$, by maximality of $\B$ it follows that $\B=\F[T_{R-1}]$.
 We record this for multiple later uses: